Disadvantage of the Sit and Reach Test

 Another disadvantage of the sit and reach test is finding appropriate normative data.
 Both our metal sit and reach boxes adjust the baseline starting point from either 15cm to 30cm.
 This is useful depending on the protocol you follow.

-We’ve seen sit and reach boxes on Amazon imported from China in a lower grade steel.
+We’ve seen sit and reach boxes on Amazon imported from China in lower grade steel.
 Our boxes come in a UK made powder coated steel with integrated bolt threads making them easy to put together.

 Sit and reach box specifications